drstearns/tutorials/src/env/index.md

 ## Declaring Persistent User-Global Variables

-Now that we understand the scoping rules for environment variables, we can now explain how to set persistent variables that are global for the current operating system user.
+Now that we understand the scoping rules for environment variables, I can now explain how to set persistent variables that are global for the current operating system user.
 Follow the instructions below for your particular operating system.

 ### MacOS